jrlarsen/GetProgramming/README.md

 ### Chapter 6 - Items and Inventory
 Putting it all together for a working game.
+Immediately invoked function expressions.
+Don't pollute the global namespace.
+Importing scripts - external class and map files.
+Loose coupling.

+### Chapter 7 - Challenges and Champions
+Location exits may now need challenges to be overcome by using items.

 ## Part 3 - Buttons and Browsers